Lenah Valley Retail Precinct Upgrade

 The concept was released for public consultation in February 2017.
-Survey results indicated generally high levels of support for the project amongst the community.
-Some minor changes were made to the concept in response to feedback received during the consultation and the revised concept was presented to the Council’s City Infrastructure Committee for consideration at its meeting in April 2017.
+Survey results indicated generally high levels of support for the project among the community.
+Some minor changes were made to the concept in response to feedback received during the consultation.
+The revised concept was presented to the Council’s City Infrastructure Committee for consideration at its meeting in April 2017.
 In May 2017, the Council endorsed the project.

-Construction is planned to commence in late 2017, to be completed by the middle of 2018.
+Construction is planned to commence in late 2017, to be completed by the end of 2018.

-You can download a copy of the project Master Plan here: A Plan for Hobart’s Local Retail Precincts(PDF, 4MB).
+You can download a copy of the project Master Plan here: A Plan for Hobart’s Local Retail Precincts.